With Police Backup, Daughter Of Fallen Chicago Police Officer Graduates High School

 CHICAGO (CBS) — A milestone missed as the daughter of a Chicago Police officer, who died in the line of duty, graduated today.

-Rebeca Marmolejo graduated from Mother McCauley High School.READ MORE: Two Chicago Police Officers Shot On South Lawndale Released From Hospital
+Rebeca Marmolejo graduated from Mother McCauley High School.READ MORE: Two Injured In Crash On Lake Shore Drive Near 31st Street

 In place of her dad, dozens of other Chicago police officers attended the ceremony to show their support.
-Rebeca took photos with the officers and school staff, proudly displaying her diploma.READ MORE: Chicago Weather: Warming Trend Continues, 80s By End Of Week
+Rebeca took photos with the officers and school staff, proudly displaying her diploma.READ MORE: Lily Cache Creek Trail In Bolingbrook Closed After Coyote Attacks Woman Walking Her Dog; No Injuries Reported

 Officer Eduardo Maramolejo and his partner, Conrad Gary, were struck by a South Shore commuter train while responding to a call of shots fired in the Rosemoor neighborhood back in December, 2018.
-Both officers died.MORE NEWS: MISSING: Kyrin Carter, 12, Has Autism, Last Seen At Best Western In Hammond, Indiana
+Both officers died.MORE NEWS: Search Continues For Kyrin Carter, 12-Year-Old Boy With Autism, Missing Two Days After Walking Out Of Hotel In Hammond

 Marmolejo, 36, was the married father of three girls, Rebeca, Madeleine and Sophia.